ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_1.md

 Otherwise you can use the JavaScript client provided by this servlet.
 Simply point your browser to `http://localhost:8080/`.
 As of now you will only see a blank page and the servlet will throw an `NotImplementedException`.
-Will will fix this in the next step.
+We will fix this in the next step.

 [1]: https://glassfish.java.net/
 [2]: http://www.websocket.org/